Hoarding Disorder: How To Help A Hoarder

 Do you have a loved one who experiences hoarding disorder?

-Navigating hoarding disorder with online therapy
+Navigating hoarding disorder and strengthening mental health with online therapy

 Online therapy has been proven effective when treating compulsive hoarding.
 For example, in one study, researchers found that online cognitive behavioral therapy (CBT) led to reductions in clutter and hoarding symptoms for all participants.
 CBT is a widely utilized modality for hoarding that focuses on helping individuals reframe unhelpful thought processes, such as those that may be related to ideas about the value of possessions or concerns about getting rid of items.